Gk29-dev/Digital-Marketing/README.md

 - I learned, about border-radius on buttons.

-- I learned, hover effect on buttons.
+- I learned, padding inside the button.

 - I learned, how to set background-image with linear-gradient.